-- \triangleright Provides the Central Bank with a regulation making power to prescribe standards for the purpose of ensuring that in the conduct of its affairs a firm (a) acts in the best interests of customers and of the integrity of the market, (b) acts honestly, fairly and professionally, and (c) acts with due skill, care and diligence (the Business Standards). - Imposes obligations on individuals performing Controlled \triangleright Functions (CFs) in all firms across all sectors with respect to expected standards of conduct (the Common Conduct Standards). - \triangleright Imposes additional obligations on senior individuals performing PCF roles and other individuals who exercise significant influence on the conduct of a firm's affairs with respect to expected standards of conduct in all firms across all sectors (the Additional Conduct Standards). - Imposes a requirement on the Central Bank to prepare \triangleright guidance on the Conduct Standards. - \triangleright Imposes a requirement on the Central Bank to prepare guidance on the notification and training that firms must provide to CFs subject to the Conduct Standards. - 1.3.
-In relation to enhancements to the Fitness and Probity Regime (F&P Regime) this IAF Guidance will address the amendments in the IAF Act which provide that: - Firms and holding companies shall not permit an individual to perform a CF role in relation to it unless a certificate of compliance with standards of fitness and probity1 is in force in relation to the individual (i.e. Certification); - \triangleright The Central Bank may make related regulations as to the giving of certificates and as to the making of reports to the
+- \triangleright Provides the Central Bank with a regulation making power to prescribe standards for the purpose of ensuring that in the conduct of its affairs a firm (a) acts in the best interests of customers and of the integrity of the market, (b) acts honestly, fairly and professionally, and (c) acts with due skill, care and diligence (the Business Standards). - Imposes obligations on individuals performing Controlled \triangleright Functions (CFs) in all firms across all sectors with respect to expected standards of conduct (the Common Conduct Standards) and provides that individuals in CF roles shall take reasonable steps to ensure that the Common Conduct Standards are met. - \triangleright Imposes additional obligations on senior individuals performing PCF roles and other individuals who exercise significant influence on the conduct of a firm's affairs4 with respect to expected standards of conduct in all firms across all sectors (the Additional Conduct Standards) and provides that individuals in PCF/CF1 roles shall take reasonable steps to ensure that the Additional Conduct Standards are met. - \triangleright Imposes a requirement on the Central Bank to prepare guidance on the Conduct Standards. - Imposes a requirement on the Central Bank to prepare guidance on the notification and training that firms must provide to CFs subject to the Conduct Standards. - 1.3.
+In relation to enhancements to the Fitness and Probity Regime (F&P Regime) this IAF Guidance will address the amendments in the IAF Act which provide that: - A firm or holding company shall not permit an individual to perform a CF role in relation to it unless a certificate of